-After arriving home, contact your doctor if any of the following occur: Bleeding from your rectumBlack, tarry stoolsSevere abdominal painHard, swollen abdomenSigns of infection, including fever or chillsNausea and vomitingInability to pass gas or stoolChest pain or trouble breathing
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: Increased bleeding from your rectumBlack, tarry stoolsSevere abdominal painHard, swollen abdomenSigns of infection, including fever or chillsNausea and vomitingInability to pass gas or stoolChest pain or trouble breathing

 Flexible sigmoidoscopy.
-National Digestive Diseases Information Clearinghouse website.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at:

 Updated May 7, 2014.
 Accessed September 25, 2014.

 Understanding flexible sigmoidoscopy.
 American Society for Gastrointestinal Endoscopy website.
 Available at:

 http://www.asge.org/patients/patients.aspx?id=384.
 Accessed September 25, 2014.